JumanaMurad/JumanaMurad/README.md

 - 👋 Hi, I’m @JumanaMurad
 - 👀 Founder of Utopia
-- 🌱 I’m currently studying Software Engineering and Multimedia Systems
+-  Software Engineering and Multimedia Systems
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: jumanamurad1@gmail.com

 <!---